 I knew Disney would be thick with humanity and humidity.
-I just didn’t realize the extent of the thickness until about 1 o’clock in the afternoon.
+I just didn’t realize the extent of the thickness until about one o’clock in the afternoon.
 That’s when the park reaches maximum stroller and scooter capacity.
 Who knew the double stroller could multitask as a weapons grade battering ram?

 I don’t know what happens to parents at Disney World but it seems to me that they become focused on one mission; harming anyone who slows down their forward motion (including their own children).
 I feared for my life more than once especially when a mom pushing a double stroller was teamed up with grandma and grandpa in scooters.

 As for the weather, the humidity was so thick you felt like you had been dipped in chicken fried steak gravy and rolled in mashed potatoes.
 Now, add in the body odor of thousands of profusely sweating adults and you’ve got yourself a crock pot cooking up a simmering stew of gag.

-And by that, I mean their long, unfettered locks heating up their back like a microwaved Shamwow.
-I wanted to reach into my fanny pack (yeah, I wore a fanny pack, your fashion pride goes right out the window when you’re doing hard time at a Disney Park) and hand them a Wet One and a pony tail holder but I thought that might be perceived as being a little forward.
+And by that, I mean their long, unfettered locks were heating up their backs like a just microwaved bag of popcorn.
+I wanted to reach into my fanny pack (Yeah, I wore a fanny pack, an old school one not one those fancy designer packs that teenagers sling over their chest.)your fashion pride goes right out the window when you’re doing hard time at a Disney Park) and hand them a Wet One and a ponytail holder, but I thought that might be perceived as being a little forward.

 The most popular clothing item, by far, at the park was the family Disney T-shirt.
 This is a shirt with a Disney logo, your family’s name and some other tidbit of information like how many park visits you were currently enjoying.
-One family was on their 32 reunion at the Magic Kingdom.
+One family was on their thirty-second reunion at the Magic Kingdom.
 Who willingly advertises this kind of crazy?

 This was where I discovered an idiocy that will haunt me for months, if not years.
 The family that was in front of me in line lives in Orlando.
-That’s right, they live Disney adjacent and yet they pick a Sunday and the hottest day of the year (96 degrees with a “feels like 107”) to come to Disney World.
+That’s right, they live Disney adjacent and yet they picked a Sunday and the hottest day of the year (98 degrees with a “feels like 107”) to come to Disney World.